Alexandra Amon.

 Member since 2023

-Occupation: Senior Kavli Research Fellow at Institute of Astronomy, Cambridge University (Trinity College)
+Occupation: Senior Kavli Research Fellow at Institute of Astronomy, Cambridge

-I am delighted to work with the UK Young Academy to think creatively and innovate new pathways to tackle the local and global challenges that we as a society face.
+I am delighted to work with the Young Academy to think creatively and innovate new pathways to tackle the local and global challenges that we as a society face.

 Bio

 Alexandra Amon is an astrophysicist whose research focuses on cosmology and understanding our dark Universe, mostly using a tool called ‘weak gravitational lensing’.
-At present, she co-coordinates the team within the Dark Energy Survey – a large international collaboration.
+At present, she co-coordinates the this team within the Dark Energy Survey – a large international collaboration.
 Recently, she won the Caroline Herschel Prize.
 After growing up in Trinidad and Tobago, Alexandra studied at the University of Edinburgh, and then took a research fellowship at Stanford University.
 Her doctorate thesis won the Royal Astronomical Society Michael Penston Thesis Prize.
 An avid science communicator, she has featured on platforms such as New Scientist, Al Jazeera and PBS ‘Ancient Skies’.

 Interests